 Golden Gaits Ranch

 We call our little oasis “Golden Gaits Ranch.”
-In addition to our garden and ducks, we enjoy our four horses, dog and cat.
+In addition to our garden and ducks, we enjoy our three horses, dog and cat.
 Our horses are one of the reasons we wanted to live in the high country, and finding new places to ride was what brought us to this location.
 Training and riding are a passion of ours, and Tim has developed quite a knack for training the horses.
-Our newest addition is an untrained mustang, Timber.
-We picked up Timber from the BLM facility in Canon City on June 23, 2017.
-Tim is currently training him, and he is coming along nicely.

 Tim built our home himself (with a little of Laurie’s help).
 We designed it together, a 14-sided “tetra-decagon”.
 Think permanent yurt.
 Tim is also a woodworker, and is currently building our custom kitchen cabinetry.